 What would you like to see more of on the pro/am comp floor?

-I really would like to see – and I see it more and more and I want to see it more – but people just having more fun while dancing.
-Sometimes in competition – you can get into your head that this is a comp and it’s something else.
-But if you can have fun while you’re dancing that shows up as more freedom in your dancing and I think that if you can have fun and enjoy the dancing, you take more risks and you’re not worried about as much.
-I think I’d like to see more people relaxing and having more fun while dancing.
+What I’m starting to see more of but want even more is people having more fun while dancing.
+Sometimes in competition you can get it into your head that this is a comp and requires a different attitude.
+But if you have fun, that shows up as more freedom in your dancing, and that allows you to take more risks without being worried about the end result as much.
+So yeah, I think I’d like to see more people relax and have more fun while dancing.